clement-daubrenet/octopus/README.md

 # Docker installation

-- Just run:
+Just run:

-docker-compose up --build
+- docker-compose up --build

 And you should be happy.
 Run the app on http://127.0.0.1:8000

-docker-container up

 # Manual installation: